Skip to content

 Events

-search_openedUser opens the search dialog (click or Cmd/Ctrl+K).trigger
+browser.do11y.search_openedUser opens the search dialog (click or Cmd/Ctrl+K).browser.do11y.search.trigger

 AI traffic detection

 Do11y classifies referrer domains to detect traffic from AI platforms.
-Each page_view event includes:
+Each browser.do11y.page_view event includes:

-aiPlatformChatGPT, Perplexity, Claude, Gemini, Copilot, DeepSeek, Meta AI, Grok, Mistral, You.com, Phind, or nullSpecific AI platform when referrerCategory is ai.
+browser.do11y.ai_platformChatGPT, Perplexity, Claude, Gemini, Copilot, DeepSeek, Meta AI, Grok, Mistral, You.com, Phind, or nullSpecific AI platform when referrer_category is ai.

 Detection is referrer-based: it checks whether document.referrer hostname matches a known AI platform.
 No fingerprinting, user-agent parsing, or additional data collection.